manuelruder/artistic-videos/README.md

 ## Simple style transfer

-To perform style transfer with mostly the default parameters, execute `stylizeVideo.sh <path_to_video>`.
+To perform style transfer with mostly the default parameters, execute `stylizeVideo.sh <path_to_video> <path_to_style_image>`.
 This script will perform all the steps necessay to create a stylized version of the video.
 Note: you still need to specify the path to the optical flow utility as described above.
 And you have to have ffmpeg (or libav-tools for Ubuntu 14.10 and earlier) installed.

 ## Advanced Usage